 MicrosoftTeams-image (8) Image

-Following a Ministerial Conference, the Ministerial Co-Chairs release a Ministerial Co-Chairs’ Statement and supporting documentation such as an updated Declaration and Strategy for Cooperation, to set out agreed priorities and objectives.
+Each Ministerial Conference is followed by a Co-Chairs’ Statement and supporting documents—such as an updated Declaration and Strategy for Cooperation—which set out agreed priorities and objectives for the Bali Process.

-Since its establishment in 2016, the Bali Process Government and Business Forum convenes alongside the Ministerial Conference.
-The Government and Business Forum is jointly chaired by the Australian and Indonesian Bali Process Ministerial Co-Chairs, alongside the Government and Business Forum Co-Chairs.
+Since 2016, the Bali Process Government and Business Forum has convened alongside the Ministerial Conference.
+The Forum is jointly chaired by the Australian and Indonesian Ministerial Co-Chairs together with the Business Co-Chairs, creating a unique platform for governments and the private sector to collaborate on addressing trafficking, people smuggling, and related challenges.

 Bali Process Co-Chairs